ttreeagency/JsonApi/Documentation/basics/adapters.md

 ## Custom Adapters

-Custom adapters can be used for any domain record that is not an Eloquent model.
+Custom adapters can be used for any domain record that is not an Doctrine model.
 Adapters will work with this package as long as they implement the `CloudCreativity\LaravelJsonApi\Contracts\Adapter\ResourceAdapterInterface`.
-We have also provided an abstract class to extend that contains some of the logic that is used in our Eloquent adapter.
+We have also provided an abstract class to extend that contains some of the logic that is used in our Doctrine adapter.

 > If a lot of your domain records use the same persistence layer, it is likely you can write your own abstract adapter class to handle those domain records generically.
 For example, if you were using Doctrine you could write an abstract Doctrine adapter.
-We recommend looking our generic Eloquent adapter as an example.
+We recommend looking our generic Doctrine adapter as an example.

 ### Generating an Adapter